-I have three children, Forrest who is 17, Ennis, who is 15 and Becca, who is 6.
+I have three children, Forrest, Ennis and Becca.
 Since there is a nine-year gap between Becca and her brothers, I spent those years in a house of male energy.
 I was the only girl, and I was spoiled rotten and I loved it.
 There was just tons of unconditional love and adoration.
 Then little miss came along and I suddenly had adoration in the form of imitation.
 She wants to be like me and follow me and just be with me.
 My husband calls her my "appendage."
 I can't tell you how many times in a day she crashes into my toosh, because she is walking so close behind me.
 She makes me feel like a girl.
 I look at my boys who are turning into men, and I get a little sad that I am older and they are older and then she reminds me to twirl or she gets excited over "Twilight," or we both squeal over a lip gloss that we love and I am young again.
 I look at her and she looks at me and we get "it."
 And the boys look at us and just shake their heads.
 It is an amazing thing to have reveled in being the "Queen" and then getting to be a "princess" again without having to abdicate the throne.
 I Love!

 There are so many women that inspire me, Oprah, Debra Lee, Beyoncé, Janelle Monae, Barbra Streisand, Michelle Obama, the list can go on and on.
 But, I have a woman in my life, Iya, who is truly special.
 She has worked for me for almost sixteen years, and she has gone through so much in the time I have known her, but she is constant.
 She is faith, love, patience, kindness, devotion and loves God fiercely.
 I cannot imagine my world without her in it.